What are some of your favorite romance novels?

 Shatter Me by Tahereh Mafi.
 A young adult dystopian novel, this one has a very strong romantic thread.
 The unique prose sucked me in, and the story… WOW.
 I immediately swallowed the trilogy whole.

 The Prince of Midnight by Laura Kinsale.
-This gorgeous historical romance features one of my favorite romance novel heroes of all time.
+This historical romance is lush and emotionally explosive and features one of my favorite romance novel heroes of all time.
 Kinsale’s writing is absolutely gorgeous.

 Truly Madly Yours by Rachel Gibson.
 My sister insisted for two years that I read this contemporary romance.
 Thank Heaven for excellent sisters!
 With a bad boy hero (who’s got a heart of gold) and a take-no-shit heroine, it’s a keeper.
 (It helped inspire My Lady, My Lord!)

 Luck Be a Lady by Meredith Duran.
-Duran’s writing is beautiful, the history is fascinating and woven so closely into the story I barely noticed I was actually learning history, and the hero and heroine are equals — true equals — and the heroine didn’t have to teach the hero how to love; he already knew how to love in many ways.
+Duran’s writing is beautiful, the history is fascinating and woven so closely into the story I barely noticed I was actually learning history, and the hero and heroine are true equals.
 This novel made my heart sing.
-(This was the first book I chose for discussion in the Feminist Romance Lovers Bookclub!)
+(This was the first book I chose for discussion in the Feminist Romance Lovers Bookclub.)

 Hot Head by Damon Suede.
 This contemporary romance between two firefighter heroes of the 9/11 tragedy in New York City is intense, raw, and un-put-down-able.
 The love story is heartrending and glorious.
 The meta commentary about gender is done with such a light yet confident touch that it made me cheer.